Beware of unmarked spoilers!

 - Locked Out of the Loop: She had no idea Morgan's neuromods were removed, meaning that they no longer remembered her, and was thus confused and even more hurt when Morgan was "acting" like they didn't know her after their breakup.

 - What the Hell, Hero?: Should Morgan provide her with the audio records of her father's death during a lab test Morgan oversaw, she will be absolutely furious with them and note that if giving them to her was supposed to be some form of atonement, she doesn't give a damn.
 She calms down later, but informs Morgan she intends to hand the file over to the authorities on Earth, meaning that if Morgan really does want to atone, they will let her.
+She also reacts this way if Morgan transfers said records to their office workstation and then subsequently deletes them in the office without letting her listen to them.

 - Working with the Ex: Naturally, with Morgan.
 She stocks their office with supplies and ammo and remains civil with them despite their turbulent history.
 At least, until she hears the audio log.